anooptom/anooptom/README.md

 - 👋 Hi, I’m Anoop Tom
-- 👀 I’m interested in learning new tech
+- 👀 I’m interested to build new products
 - 🌱 I’m currently learning BTech Information Technology
 - 💞️ I’m looking to collaborate on Open sourse Projects
-- 📫 Reach me at anoopluzhivayalil@gmail.com
+- 📫 Reach me at anoopthottackad@gmail.com

 <!---
 anooptom/anooptom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.